Dr. Tara McAuley

 PhD Candidate.
 Martyn is a doctoral student in the Clinical Psychology program.
 He completed his Bachelor of Arts at UW.
 Martyn's research explores the intersection of executive function and emotion regulation during development.

-MA Candidate.
-Mahsa is a Master's student in the Clinical Psychology program.
+PhD Candidate.
+Mahsa is a PhD student in the Clinical Psychology program.
 Mahsa graduated with a Bachelor of Arts in Psychology (Specialized Honours) from York University.
 Mahsa's research interests include the impact of executive functioning skills like working memory on everyday task performance.

-MA Candidate.
-Rebecca is a Masters student in the Clinical Psychology program.
+PhD Candidate.
+Rebecca is a PhD student in the Clinical Psychology program.
 Rebecca graduated with an Honours Bachelor of Science in Psychology from the University of Toronto.
 Rebecca’s research explores the role of executive functioning in the relationship between early life adversity and negative health consequences later in life.
+She is also interested the contribution of executive skills to social function in children with neurodevelopmental disorders, such as Autism and ADHD.